 gati tesaṁ durannayā.

-who has completely comprehended |nutriment::nourishment, food, fuel [bhojana]| [of existence];
+who completely comprehend |nutriment::nourishment, food, fuel of existence [bhojana]|;

-Whose |field of activity::grazing ground, domain [gocara]| is liberation,
+whose |field of activity::grazing ground, domain [gocara]| is liberation—

-which is |uninhabited::without essence, abiding of emptiness [suññata]| and |free of mental images::signless, featureless [animitto]|;
+|empty::without essence, abiding of emptiness [suññata]| and |free of signs::signless, featureless, free of mental images [animitto]|;

-Like birds in the sky,
+like birds in the sky,

-their |trajectory::going, passing on, path, course, destination [gati]| is hard to trace.
+their |path::going, passing on, course, destination [gati]| is hard to trace.

 93